 One of the benefits of residence hall life is the development of self-reliance and self-control.
-Students should be conscious of the complexity of the many personalities in a residence hall and should go the extra mile in doing their part in helping make residence hall life enjoyable.
+Students should be conscious of the complexity of the many personalities in a residence hall and should go the second mile in doing their part in helping make residence hall life enjoyable.

-For a complete list of guidelines, refer to the Dorm Handbook at ucaa.org.
+For a complete list of guidelines, refer to the Dorm Handbook at: www.ucaa.org/Dorm-Handbook.

 Students are to reside in the residence hall unless they live with their parents.
 Any exceptions to this must go through the administration.